mctools/simplebuild-dgcode/doc/source/griff.rst

 :sbpkg:`GriffAnaTests/scripts/testiter_py`.

-There is unfortunately one major downside of performing the analysis in Python rather than C++, and that is that it can be a lot slower.
+There is unfortunately one major downside of performing the analysis in Python rather than in C++, and that is that it can be a lot slower.
 Mostly, this does not matter, but when one have loops with a high number of events, then any difference in speed per event will obviously be noticeable.
 If using the "advanced" analysis approach with iterators and selection filters, the act of accessing the Griff data itself will be almost as fast in Python as in